oskarthaeter/Patho-Bench/README.md

 > Patho-Bench works with encoders implemented in [Trident](https://github.com/mahmoodlab/trident); use Trident to extract patch embeddings for your WSIs prior to running Patho-Bench.

 > [!NOTE]
-> Patho-Bench relies on our [HuggingFace repo](https://huggingface.co/datasets/MahmoodLab/patho-bench) to directly read splits for tasks.
-If you want to use custom splits, format them similarly to our HuggingFace splits.

-> [!NOTE]
-> Our provided HuggingFace splits only include train and test assignments, not validation.
+> Patho-Bench automatically downloads supported tasks from our [HuggingFace repo](https://huggingface.co/datasets/MahmoodLab/patho-bench).
+Our provided HuggingFace splits only include train and test assignments, not validation.
 If you want to use a validation set, you can manually reserve a portion of the training set for validation (`val`) after downloading the split.
 Note that some tasks have a small number of samples, which may make a validation set impractical.
+> If you want to use custom splits, format them similarly to our HuggingFace splits.

 ## 🏃 **Running Patho-Bench**